Advertisement

 learning French For Members

-QUIZ: Could you pass the new French language test for residency cards?
+QUIZ: Could you pass the new French language tests?

 Photo by Fred TANNEAU / AFP